Poker Etiquette – The Professor’s Guide to Protocol at the Poker Table

 Sharing Chips

 This is not only bad etiquette but it is also against the rules.
-Do not give chips to opponents in order to increase their stack, even if its not blatant it is not fair on the other players at the table and will get you thrown out of the game quicker than you can move all in with a royal flush!
+Do not give chips to opponents in order to increase their stack, even if its not blatant it is not fair on the other players at the table and could see you removed from the game very quickly by the organiser or venue!

 You may have heard the term “chip dumping”.
 This is where one player intentionally plays a big pot with a weak hand in order to “dump” their chips to another player to increase their stack.
-If you do this in a casino you will more than likely be escorted off the premises (if you’re lucky!) and if you do this online then you will fall foul of the anti-collusion protection built into most online software programs and your account may well be closed and any funds in there frozen.
+If you do this in a casino you will more than likely be escorted off the premises (which may be the best outcome in such a situation) and if you do this online then you will fall foul of the anti-collusion protection built into most online software programs and your account may well be closed and any funds in there frozen.

 Be Polite

 The final thing is to be nice and polite to your opponents.
-No one likes the idiot in the corner who is rude to the dealer or other players.
-Avoid criticizing other people’s play and be modest in victory and courteous in defeat.
+No one enjoys playing with someone who is rude to the dealer or other players.
+Always show respect to other players by avoiding criticism of their play, and be modest in victory and courteous in defeat.